Support through your toughest HR challenges: A network of 285,000 HR professionals.

 Health care cost increases are eating up more of U.S. companies' annual budgets even as employees pay more for their health care benefits, according to new research findings by the Society for Human Resource Management (SHRM) and others.

-The average cost per covered employee has increased by nearly $500 over three years; employers spent an average of $8,171 per employee in the previous fiscal year, according to the report.
+The average cost per covered employee has increased by nearly $500 over three years; total premiums were, at the median, $8,171 per employee in the previous fiscal year, according to the report.
 The researchers analyzed data collected from a sampling of 2,124 SHRM members from February to April 2016, reflecting the previous 12 months.

 "More and more employers are having to push the increasing cost of health care onto employees," said Evren Esen, director of workforce analytics at SHRM.
 "High-deductible health plans such as